janishar/nodejs-backend-architecture-typescript/README.md

     * To run the tests execute `npm test`.

  ## Explore Online Tutorials and Courses To Learn More by AfterAcademy
- * [Backend Tutorial](https://afteracademy.com/blogs/backend) - All Free Tutorials by AfterAcademy
+ * [Backend Tutorial](https://afteracademy.com/blogs/backend) - All free tutorials by AfterAcademy
  * [Online Courses for Backend](https://afteracademy.com/courses/backend) - Master the skills that companies love to hire.

   ## Learn Backend Development From Our Videos